jsoysouvanh/Refureku/README.md

 ```

-Alternatively, if you just want to reflect all entities contained in each parsed file, you might consider setup FileParser::parsingSettings.shouldParseAllEntities = true.
+Alternatively, if you just want to reflect all entities contained in each parsed file, you might consider setup FileParser::parsingSettings.shouldParseAllEntities boolean to true.

 ## Customization
 Before talking about how to customize the code generation, let's talk a bit about how it works.